 |Leica SL||$5,995||24||864 sq. mm||29.9 oz.||11 fps||Yes|

 Similar to digital SLRs, this list of weather-sealed mirrorless cameras is comprised of mid-range (enthusiast) and professional models.
-Currently, the cheapest weather-sealed mirrorless option is the Olympus OM-D E-M5, an older model that has been replaced by the more expensive OM-D E-M5 Mark II.
-This means you’re looking at spending $520 and up for the added protection, plus the cost of weather-sealed lenses if you decide to go that route.
+Currently, the cheapest weather-sealed mirrorless options are the Panasonic G85 and Sony a6300 at $700 and $850 respectively, plus the cost of weather-sealed lenses if you decide to go that route.

 A handful of attractive Micro Four Thirds cameras offer weather sealing, including the popular Olympus OM-D EM-1 Mark II and video-centric Panasonic Lumix GH5.
-Fujifilm’s high-end offerings like the X-T2 and new X-H1 offer weather sealing, and they have a number of great lenses with weather sealing as well.
+Fujifilm’s high-end offerings like the X-T2 and X-H1 offer weather sealing, and they have a number of great lenses with weather sealing as well.
 Sony is slightly less promotional than other brands about the toughness of its mirrorless cameras, but many outdoor photographers we know use the crop sensor Sony a6500 and full-frame Sony a7R III.
-Both are listed as being dust and moisture resistant.
+Both are listed as being dust- and moisture-resistant.

 Nikon was unique in creating the only “waterproof” mirrorless camera (if there is such a thing) in the 1 AW1.
 Other models offer resistance to moisture and dust but prolonged exposure or submersion certainly is not recommended.
 If you read user reviews closely even of the 1 AW1 or other “waterproof” cameras, anything can happen, and damage from the elements always is a possibility.
-Having said that, we are strongly in favor of weather sealing and proofing as it takes the headache away from shooting outside with expensive gear.
+The 1 AW1 has been discontinued by Nikon which is why we left it off of this list, but if you do some searching, you’ll likely able to find one used.
+All things considered, we are strongly in favor of weather sealing and proofing as it takes the headache away from shooting outside with expensive gear.
 Many professional photographers depend on it heavily.

 What Exactly is Weather Sealing?